sheltermanager/asm3/doc/manual/configuration.rst

 Whilst editing a user, you can choose absolutely everything that user may do within the system by assigning one or more appropriate roles.
-If you set the super user dropdown to yes, the user has full administrative privileges to the system.
+If you set the superuser dropdown to yes, the user has full administrative privileges to the system.
 If you set an email address for the user and configure email, you can have the system send diary notes and messages via email to users.